 Supporting All Learners

-Appeal to many intelligences and learning styles by showing students how to use the Internet to find images, listen to recordings of speeches and songs, watch video clips and more.
+- Appeal to many intelligences and learning styles by showing students how to use the web to find images, listen to recordings of speeches and songs, watch video clips, and more.
 An auditory learner will most likely glean more from a speech they hear than one they read.

 - Students will complete an online tutorial.